 Facility Name Application Date Status Texas A&M University (TAMU) Aerojet- General Nucleonics (AGN) Reactor 07/22/1997 The review of the TAMU AGN reactor LRA is on hold.
 The licensee disassembled and relocated the reactor into storage at the Texas Engineering Experiment Station, where the licensee intends to build a new facility to house the AGN.
 The NRC will resume its review of the LRA once the licensee submits a revised safety analysis report describing the new location of the reactor.
 Aerotest Radiography and Research Reactor 02/28/2005 The licensee updated and resubmitted the license renewal application in December 2017 following the resolution of foreign ownership, control, or domination issues by the indirect license transfer to Nuclear Labyrinth, LLC.
-The NRC staff has resumed its review of the license renewal application and determined that the licensee has not provided the facility-specific neutronic, thermal-hydraulic and accident analyses needed to support its renewal application.
-The NRC staff is requesting that the licensee supplement its application with this information.
+The NRC staff has resumed its review of the license renewal application and determined that the licensee has not provided the facility-specific neutronic, thermal-hydraulic, and accident analyses needed to support its renewal application.
+The NRC staff requested that the licensee supplement its application with this information and the licensee committed to providing a response in September 2018.
 A review schedule will be established once this information has been provided.

-University of Texas at Austin 12/12/2011 The review is in progress.
+Facility Name Application Date Status University of Texas at Austin (UTA) 12/12/2011 The review is in progress.
 The NRC staff is currently evaluating the licensee's neutronic and thermal-hydraulic analyses submitted in response to RAIs on March 8, 2018.
 Delays in the staff's receipt and review of this information resulted from the licensee requesting eight extensions to respond to these RAIs dating back to March 2017.
+The NRC staff plans to discuss the information needs with UTA during a site visit scheduled for August 14 and 15, 2018.
+Additionally, the NRC has coordinated with staff from the Department of Energy to support the licensee's neutronic and thermal-hydraulic analyses, if requested by UTA.
 A review schedule will be established once the adequacy of the RAI responses is determined.
-University of Massachusetts at Lowell 10/20/2015 The review is in progress and on schedule for completion by 2019.
-The NRC staff is reviewing the licensee's responses to NRC staff RAIs focused primarily on radiation protection, dose calculations, and accident analyses submitted in January 2018.
-The NRC staff is also preparing RAIs to address the digital instrumentation and control upgrades that the licensee has proposed in conjunction with license renewal and the technical specifications for the renewed license.
+University of Massachusetts At Lowell 10/20/2015 The review is in progress and on schedule for completion by 2019.
+The NRC staff is drafting the safety evaluation report, and is also preparing RAIs to address the digital instrumentation and control upgrades that the licensee has proposed in conjunction with license renewal and the technical specifications for the renewed license.
 North Carolina State University 02/24/2017 The review is in progress and on schedule for completion in 2019.
-The NRC staff is drafting the safety evaluation report and preparing RAIs for discussion with the licensee.
-A site familiarization visit will be held April 30 th through May 3 rd to discuss the status of the review.
+A site familiarization visit was completed May 3, 2018, to discuss the status of the review.
+The NRC staff is drafting the safety evaluation report and preparing safety, financial, environmental, and operator requalification RAIs for discussion with the licensee.
+Staff is reviewing the NCSU responses for security RAIs submitted July 12, 2018.
+University of California at Davis 06/11/2018 The review is getting started and is scheduled for completion in July 2020.